mikevonwang/rhaetia/README.md

 ## Usage and Example

-After installation, there are 6 main steps to implementing Rhaetia:
+After installation, there are 6 main steps to using Rhaetia:

 **1.** Import Rhaetia into your app at the top of each component you want to use it with: